kochsoft/diablo2/README.md

 # About horadric_exchange.py

-This is a home-brew Python 3-script for modifying Diablo v1.10-v1.14d legacy savegame files It is based on the information provided by Walter Couto on his excellent .d2s save-game format analysis:
+This is a home-brew Python 3-script for modifying Diablo v1.10-v1.14d legacy savegame files.
+It is based on the information provided by Walter Couto on his excellent .d2s save-game format analysis: